bensoille/medicine_devops_challenge/WORK_SUMMARY.md

 # Medicine PubSup Work Summary

 ## Functional need
-Trying to fight a pandemy, we must provide with **on demand** medicine tabs production.
+Trying to fight against a epidemy, we must provide with **on demand** medicine tabs production.

 1. _Patients_ publish _every second_ their own need of medicine tabs, between 1 and 30 tabs are needed each time
 2. _Medicine makers_ are in charge of requested tabs realisation, each _tab cannot be made in less than 2 seconds_